salimkarbm/mentorleduserauth/README.md

 ```

 ## Deployment
-This API provides the following Endpoints check the documentation:[here](https://github.com/yourusername/your-repo-name)
+The endpoints available for interacting with the API can be found in the Documentation:[here](https://mentorleduserauth.onrender.com)

 ## :handshake: Contributing